cmrschwarz/indexland/README.md

 data locality.

 Heavy use of this pattern can cause issues though.
-The standard approach is to use `type NodeId = usize`, but this negatively affects
+The standard approach is to use `type NodeId = usize`, but this negatively affects:

   1. Type Safety: Type aliases are not unique types.
-The're all the same to the compiler, making it easy to accidentally use the wrong index or container in an [SOA](https://en.wikipedia.org/wiki/AoS_and_SoA) heavy codebase.
+     This makes it easy to accidentally use the wrong index or container without getting any compiler errors.
-     Using `usize` everywhere can become similar to `void*` in C or `any` in Typescript.
 One of Rust's main strenghts is to enable fearless refactoring because the compiler will guide you through it.
      Non-newtype type aliases make that a lot harder.

   2. Readability: Container type definitions don't tell us what index should be used to access them.
 When structs contain multiple collections